COLOSTRUM MANAGEMENT

 Measuring Colostrum Quality via Colostrometer:

 Because bovine colostrum has about 100 times the antibody content of milk, the quality and quantity of colostrum given are critical.
 The color and appearance of colostrum indicate only the amount of fat present, and are NOT indicative of the amount of antibodies present.
-Even an experienced dairyman cannot judge colostrum quality by simply "eyeing" it.
+Even an experienced dairyman cannot judge colostrum quality by simply looking at it.

 Colostrometer Readings:

-Red = inadequate
+Red = low antibody level

-Yellow = borderline
+Yellow = medium antibody level

-Green = adequate
+Green = high antibody level

 Storage and handling of colostrum: